Pan-EU program by Amazon: Everything important about shipping in the EU!

 Here are some requirements that, according to Amazon, are necessary for sales eligibility via Pan-EU:

-Pan-EU countries: Here your goods are stored
+Pan-EU countries: Here your goods will be stored

 Currently, Amazon offers storage in seven countries: Germany, Poland, Czech Republic, France, Spain, Italy, and the United Kingdom.
 Regarding storage in the United Kingdom, Amazon states the following:

-Due to Brexit, Amazon can no longer ship orders with shipping by Amazon across the borders between the United Kingdom and the EU as of January 1, 2021, and also cannot transfer inventory cross-border.
+Due to Brexit, Amazon can no longer ship orders with shipping by Amazon across the borders between the United Kingdom and the EU as of January 1, 2021, and cannot transfer inventory across borders.
 To sell with shipping by Amazon in both the United Kingdom and the EU, you must send inventory to logistics centers in the United Kingdom and the EU.
 Click here for more information.

-Amazon: This is how the program works
+Amazon: How the program works

-At the moment you register for Pan-EU, you will automatically be subject to tax in these countries.
+The moment you register for Pan-EU, you will automatically be subject to tax in these countries.

-Determination of value-added tax when issuing invoices
+Determination of VAT when issuing invoices

 Here is an example:

-You as an online retailer in Germany sell an item to a customer in Germany.
+You as an online seller in Germany sell an item to a customer in Germany.
 However, this item is shipped from an Amazon warehouse in Poland.
 If you are not careful, you will pay higher tax rates, such as the example with Poland at 23%.

 If you want to be on the safe side, we recommend using the services of a tax advisor.
 This saves time, money, and nerves.